raml-org/playground/README.md

 ```

 ## Contributing
-If you wish to contribute to this project, please review our [Contribution Guidelines](https://github.com/raml-org/playground/tree/master/CONTRIBUTING.md).
+If you wish to contribute to this project by adding more examples, please review our [Contribution Guidelines](https://github.com/raml-org/playground/tree/master/CONTRIBUTING.md).